dcunited001/dcunited001.github.io/_posts/2018-01-16-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 will be truly free.
-These men are hardly a dime a dozen; only through sheer strength of will, through knowledge of deserved righteousness, through the desire to save others and serve truth do they manage to escape the grasp of those all too common, all too predictable power-hungry zealots of [Mara](https://en.wikipedia.org/wiki/Mara_(demon)).
+These men are hardly a dime a dozen; only through sheer strength of will, through knowledge of deserved righteousness, through the desire to save others and serve truth do they manage to escape the grasp of those all too common, all-too-predictable, power-hungry zealots of [Mara](https://en.wikipedia.org/wiki/Mara_(demon)).